Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 - unit cost
   - NOTE: this includes only the production not the design
 - performance, greater than PCB based solution
-- reduced energy and power required
+- reduction of energy and power required
 - number of requested I/O, it's like having the possibility of fusing toghether multiple components
 - security, both IP and sensitive information in memory